 Drama can lead to jobs in various industries where they interact positively with other people including:

 We have a major school production every two years.
 This is open to all students from Year 7 to Year 13.
 Main roles are filled by audition but anyone who wishes to take part will be included.
 It is a great opportunity for students to combine across year levels and work together towards a goal.
 Students often form lasting friendships through this experience, as well as developing skills in voice, movement, time management and the use of technologies.

 We enter a group in this annual festival.
 It is open to any Year 9 -13 student who is interested in finding out more about Shakespeare and getting involved in a regional event.

-These are drama games and activities which are run weekly during our long lunchtime.
+These are drama games and activities which are run weekly during lunchtime.
 It is open to students throughout the school.
 Students can choose to participate as a performer or as a member of the audience.
 It helps develop storytelling, imagination, teamwork and is a lot of fun.